 One of the important sources of human happiness is working on tasks at a suitable level of difficulty, neither too hard nor too easy.

 It’s our task as managers to ensure our engineers are getting such tasks.
 We both need to help define them and grow our engineers to be more self-aware and conscious in defining such tasks themselves and also learn and teach how to break down seemingly impossible projects into smaller, achievable pieces.
 This differs from person to person and it’s one of the beauties and challenges of personal coaching.
 One guide could be setting S.M.A.R.T. goals but we don’t need to stick to a single framework.

 The other very important aspect is constant measurement and feedback on your progress.
-Being in the moment of making progress is incredibly motivating but for this you need instant/quick feedback.
-In chess you get this by winning/losing the match or even by seeing the expression of concern on your opponent’s face when you make a critical move.
+Being in the moment of making progress is incredibly motivating but for this, you need instant/quick feedback.
+In chess, you get this by winning/losing the match or even by seeing the expression of concern on your opponent’s face when you make a critical move.
 In software development this measurement and feedback can be manifold, ranging from a few good words from colleagues through a nice bump in a graph on a dashboard to a green build.
-The important part is to have relevant measurement and feedback loop set up.
+The important part is to have a relevant measurement and feedback loop set up.